raspberrypilearning/remote-control-buggy/en/step_5.md

 [[[rpi-python-function-calls-with-buttons]]]
 [[[rpi-python-remote-pins]]]

 Now you can begin to program the Raspberry Pi that is connected to the breadboard controller.

+--- task ---

-Open up Python 3 IDLE.
+Open up Python 3 IDLE and create a new program.

+--- /task ---

 --- task ---